fluent/fluentd-docs-gitbook/guides/apache-to-mongodb.md

 </source>
 ```

-Please make sure that your Apache outputs are in the default
+Please make sure that your Apache outputs are in the default **combined**
-**combined** format. `format apache2` cannot parse custom log formats.
+format. `format apache2` cannot parse custom log formats.
+Please see the
-Please see the [`in_tail`](/plugins/input/tail.md) article for more information.
+[`in_tail`](/plugins/input/tail.md) article for more details.

 Let's go through the configuration line by line:

 1.  `@type tail`: The `tail` Input plugin continuously tracks the log
     file.
 This handy plugin is included in Fluentd's core.
-2.  `@type apache2` in `<parse>`: Uses Fluentd's built-in Apache log
+2.  `@type apache2` in `<parse>`: Uses Fluentd's built-in Apache log parser.
-    parser.
 3.  `path /var/log/apache2/access_log`: The location of the Apache log.
     This may be different for your particular system.
-4.  `tag mongo.apache.access`: `mongo.apache.access` is used as the tag
+4.  `tag mongo.apache.access`: `mongo.apache.access` is used as the tag to route
-    to route the messages within Fluentd.
+    the messages within Fluentd.

 That's it!
-You should now be able to output a JSON-formatted data stream
+You should now be able to output a JSON-formatted data stream for
-for Fluentd to process.
+Fluentd to process.

 ### MongoDB Output

 The output destination will be MongoDB.
-The output configuration should
+The output configuration should look
-look like this:
+like this:

 ```
 <match mongo.**>